BurntSushi/ripgrep/FAQ.md

 the `foo` pattern.

 This list can be piped into `xargs`, which will split the filenames from standard input into arguments for the command following xargs.
+`xargs` splits by space and newline by default, one should specify delimiter by `-d '\n'` if any file name contains space.
 You can use this combination to pipe a list of filenames into sed for replacement.
 For example:

 ```
-rg foo --files-with-matches | xargs sed -i 's/foo/bar/g'
+rg foo --files-with-matches | xargs -d '\n' sed -i 's/foo/bar/g'
 ```

 will replace all instances of 'foo' with 'bar' in the files in which